CECILIA-MULANDI/advent_of_rust/day_23/README.md

 "But Santa," Bernard hesitated, "starting from scratch this late… it’s risky."

 Santa leaned forward, eyes blazing.
 "Riskier than trusting JavaScript on Christmas Eve?
 I don’t care how late it is.
 Write it in Rust."

+### Your Mission

+Implement a SantaList struct that uses a HashMap to store children’s names as keys and their behaviors (true for nice, false for naughty) as values.

+Fields
+The SantaList struct should have a single field:

+records - a HashMap<String, bool> to store children’s names and behaviors.

+### Methods

+The struct should have the following methods and associated functions:

+    new - Create a new SantaList instance. add - Add a child's name and behavior to the list. remove - Remove a child from the list. get - Retrieve a child's behavior.
+    count - Count the number of nice and naughty children as a tuple (nice, naughty) list_by_behavior - Retrieve a list of children based on their behavior as Vec<String>